-- 1. Make sure you have the Precision-IQ field application open. - 2.
+- 1. Make sure you have the XCN-2050 field application open. - 2.
 Insert the USB drive into one of the USB sockets on the display. - 3.
 Tap on the Home or Run screen, or on the notification list.
-(For instructions on how to display the notification list, see Status bar (page 39).)
+(For instructions on how to display the notification list, see Status bar (page 40).)
 The USB menu displays. - 4.
 Tap Settings.
 The Data Transfer screen displays. - 5.
 To expand an item on either list, tap a category name. - 6.
 To select all files in a category, tap the box beside the category name.
 A check mark displays. - 7.
 To deselect all files in a category, tap the box beside the name. - 8.
 To select an individual file, tap the box beside the file name. - 9.
-Tap to move the item to the USB drive.
+Tap to move the item to the USB drive. - 10.
+To delete an item, tap the box next to the item in either list and tap Note - You cannot delete an item that is actively selected or currently being transferred.